Leo Crowley: Later life

 Back in the business world, Crowley was named chairman of the Milwaukee Road in December 1945 and made it turn a profit until the mid-1960s.
 He continued contact with the White House: President Dwight Eisenhower appointed Crowley to the United States Commission on Civil Rights in his second term, and he was known to have dined with Lyndon Johnson.

-Leo Crowley died on April 15, 1972 in a hospital in Madison, Wisconsin.
+Leo Crowley died on April 15, 1972, in a hospital in Madison, Wisconsin.

-Very negatively for Crowley in 1955, Harry Truman wrote about how Crowley had caused a problem with the Russians when Germany was defeated.
+Very negatively for Crowley in 1955, Harry Truman wrote about how Crowley had caused a problem with the Soviets when Germany was defeated.
 The episode was recounted by daughter Margaret Truman in 1973.
 She adds: